Clark County, Washington: Geography

 According to the United States Census Bureau, the county has a total area of 656 sqmi, of which 629 sqmi is land and 27 sqmi (4.1%) is water.
 It is the fifth-smallest county in Washington by land area.

 Clark County is surrounded on two sides by the Columbia River and on the north by the North Fork of the Lewis River.
 The East Fork of the Lewis River and the Washougal River cut across the county.
 The largest stream arising solely within the county is Salmon Creek, which terminates at Vancouver Lake before eventually flowing into the Columbia River.

 Like most of Oregon and Washington south of Puget Sound into the Willamette Valley the landscape and climate of Clark County are determined by its placement between the volcanic Pacific Coast and Cascade Ranges, where glaciation helped form a U-shaped valley which meets the river valley of the Columbia River as it leaves the Columbia River Gorge.
 Volcanic andisol soils are common, with fertile mollisols in the lower areas.
 The central and southwest areas of the county are generally flat floodplains, sculpted by torrents of prehistoric Lake Missoula.
 A series of dramatic floods known as the Missoula Floods took place 15,000–13,000 years ago, as several ice dams melted, forming a series of low steps such as the "Heights", "Mill Plain", "Fourth Plain" and "Fifth Plain".
 Clark County's Köppen climate classification is "Csb".

 Many lakes border the river in the lowlands near Ridgefield, including Vancouver Lake.
-Eastern and northern Clark County contain forested foothills of the Cascade Mountains, rising to an elevation of 4,000 ft on the border with Skamania County.
-Larch Mountain is the county's highest free-standing peak.
+The eastern and northern parts of Clark County contain forested foothills of the Cascade Mountains, rising to an elevation of 4,000 feet (1,200 m) along the border with Skamania County.
+Larch Mountain is the county’s highest freestanding peak.

-Mount Hood, Mount St. Helens and Mount Adams are all visible from Clark County, and cold winter winds through the Columbia River Gorge often bring freezing rain and a coating of glaze ice or clear ice known locally as a "silver thaw", especially in southeastern areas of the county closest to the gorge.
+Mount Hood, Mount St. Helens and Mount Adams are all visible from Clark County, and cold winter winds through the Columbia River Gorge often bring freezing rain and a coating of glaze ice or clear ice is sometimes known locally as a "silver thaw", especially in southeastern areas of the county closest to the gorge.
 The counterpart to this are warm winds from the southwest known locally as the "Pineapple Express".